simonfie/workload_test/README.md

 The standalone_task4 fails on purpose to test error logging

 monitor.py was the first attempt at progress logging and is not being used as of now

+logger is also set to update the log row in JobTask table

+To update state, steps, message of a task, use update_state() as in tasks.py